tamagui/tamagui/next.md

   - check animation flicker again
     - flicker on some enterStyle animation native (hermes only)
   - changing family responsive tests
-  - adding `shorthandsOverride` to createTamagui should be easy enough to type with Omit<>
   - fix reanimated 2.9/3.0 __frame var
   - windows without WSL
   - <Select /> has selectable cursor on hold down + move